Look Who’s Getting the Royal Treatment…

 The Crown | Official Trailer [HD] | Netflix, Netflix US & Canada and photos from Netflix.

 So Darlin’ Husband and I were in the mood for an easily watchable series to watch using a certain media streaming service.
-Advice from a mutual good friend and fellow British expat came from America suggesting watching the first series of The Crown (2016).
-This first series tells the story of the current Queen Elizabeth II – of Great Britain – from her marriage to the Duke of Edinburgh through to the resignation of Winston Churchill.
+The advice came from a mutual good friend and fellow British expat from America who suggested watching the first series of The Crown (2016).
+This first series tells the story of the current British Queen, Elizabeth II from her marriage to the Duke of Edinburgh through to the resignation of Winston Churchill.

-It also ends with the break-up of her sister Margaret’s then scandalous relationship with Peter Townsend.
-As a child, believing Peter Townsend a member of The Who, confusing him with Peter Townshend.
+It ends with the break-up of her sister Margaret’s then scandalous relationship with Peter Townsend.
+As a child, I believed Peter Townsend, a member of The Who, confusing him with Peter Townshend.
 And not the British aviator who had a more acceptable claim to fame afterwards of being an adviser in the Michael Caine film Battle of Britain (1969).

 We also learn more about the Queen Mother, George VI and Princess Margaret with scenes of their private and public lives.
 There’s an amazing ensemble of British and American talent in the casting of this movie so will let you spot most of them for yourself.
-However there are 4 or 5 of the cast that I want to give particular praise.
+However, there are 4 or 5 of the cast that I want to give particular praise to.

 George VI is played by Jared Harris.
-I last saw him in Mad Men and the Sherlock Holmes film.
-But here he’s a lovely dad and King, as he comes over as a gentle loving husband and father.
+I last saw him in Mad Men and a Sherlock Holmes film.
+But where George is a lovely dad and King, as he comes over as a gentle loving husband and father.
 He plays George VI much less pompously than Colin Firth did in The King’s Speech (2010) playing him as a quiet man who was enjoying the simple life with his family, before his brother’s abdication and his thrust into the unwanted limelight as King.

 Another surprising but shockingly good casting is that of the Duke of Edinburgh who is played with impish charm by

 The other scenes however with Margaret were more heartbreaking with you knowing the true story between her and Townsend, you still hoped for a happier ending to their story.
 Kirby played Princess Margaret as a woman first, and then a Princess and it will be interesting to see her develop in the next series without Townsend.
-The rest of the cast as just as fantastic, and I can’t put fault to anyone’s performance.
+The rest of the cast is just as fantastic, and I can’t put faults on anyone’s performance.

-Flashbacks were used effectively and montages minimally, which worked well in reinforcing the story line.
-Using some scenes with old footage along with new recorded material together worked well, making you feel more involved in the series, rather than the film/documentary feeling you might have experienced in other royal biopics.
-Such as footage of the Royal Wedding, where in cutting from footage to the actors the looks given between the groom and the princess bride gave a more human, less Royal perceptive of the day.
+Flashbacks were used effectively and montages minimally, which worked well in reinforcing the storyline.
+Using some scenes with old footage along with newly recorded material together worked well, making you feel more involved in the series, rather than the film/documentary feeling you might have experienced in other royal biopics.
+Footage of the Royal Wedding, where in cutting to footage to the actors and the looks given between the groom and the princess bride gave a more human, less Royal perceptive of the day.